 The School of Social Work seeks to reflect a diverse student population and welcomes applications from qualified individuals of all ages, gender identities, cultural, racial, ethnic, and religious backgrounds, sexual orientations, and abilities.

 Our program offers:

-- Full-time program completed in three terms, of ten months total duration.
+- A full-time program completed in three terms; ten months in total duration.
 Courses are offered on-campus, only.

 - Conditional Admission for applicants who have a BA (or equivalent), from an accredited university, but who lack the required pre-requisite courses

 - Social Service Worker pathway: Applicants to the University of Waterloo who hold a Social Service Worker diploma and who are applying to the SDS/BSW pathway at Renison University College are eligible for conditional admission consideration to the BSW Program.

 - Small classes with opportunities for interaction with classmates and teachers